Specialty Supplements for HSV

 DHEA

-Chronic nervous system stimulation and an overworked immune system can lead to frequent herpes virus infections.
+Chronic nervous system stimulation and an overactive immune system can lead to recurrent herpes outbreaks.
 Why?
 Because it causes inflammation.
 Your body naturally produces the hormone dehydroepiandrosterone (DHEA) in the adrenals.
 However, DHEA levels decline with age.
 It drops even faster as a result of chronic stress.

-Pro-inflammatory cytokines cause chronic inflammation that signals the immune system and provokes cell destruction.
+Pro-inflammatory cytokines drive chronic inflammation, signal the immune system, and promote cell destruction.
 DHEA may reduce damage caused by chronic stress and inflammation.
-It prevents inflammation-causing cytokines from signaling the immune system while also boosting the immune system.
+It prevents inflammation-causing cytokines from signaling the immune system while also enhancing the immune system's response.
 DHEA also helps produce other hormones, including estrogen and testosterone.
 However, taking DHEA is often ignored as a treatment for chronic inflammation.

 Instead, medical doctors often treat chronic inflammation with synthetic steroids (corticosteroids).
 Both synthetic steroids and cortisol (a natural stress hormone in the body) trigger herpes outbreaks.
 Did you catch that?
 If you take steroids, you have a greater chance of experiencing regular outbreaks.
 Why?
-Cortisol, in short bursts, helps reduce inflammation.
-However, ongoing or chronic stress elevates cortisol levels, which in turn increases inflammation and triggers outbreaks.
+In short bursts, cortisol helps reduce inflammation.
+However, ongoing or chronic stress elevates cortisol levels, which, in turn, increase inflammation and trigger outbreaks.

 Phytoestrogens

-Note: Some of the foods listed above are known to trigger HSV.
+Note: Some of the foods listed on this page may trigger HSV.
 However, it's not about cutting any particular food from your diet.
 Instead, it's about eating snacks and meals with a higher overall lysine content than arginine.
 My Comprehensive L-Lysine Versus Arginine Food Ratio Guide contains a comprehensive list of lysine and arginine food ratios to check your diet against.

 Also, see Herbal Adaptogens & Antivirals.